nftbotman/nftbotman.github.io/index.md

 ## Welcome to NFT Bot Man's Homepage

 Thanks for your interest in our bots.
-We've currently worked in two servers and offer the best support and service for your Discord bot.
+We've currently working in two servers and offer the best support and service for your Discord bot.
 Our prices are extremely reasonable and hosting is on us.
-Safe payment always- delivery before payment!
+Safe payment always- we deliver before payment!
+References available.

 ### Whitelist Bot